 Students may apply and interview with a faculty member for an assistantship position which would begin in the spring semester.
 These positions are paid hourly and include research, teaching assistantships and administrative positions.

-Goizueta is among the nation's leaders in faculty research, which is done in part through high-profile research centers including the Emory Center for Alternative Investments, the Emory Marketing Analytics Center (EmoryMAC) and Social Enterprise @ Goizueta.
-Center Fellows are expected to perform well academically at Goizueta and be actively involved in the Center’s work.
+Goizueta is among the nation's leaders in faculty research, which is done in part through high-profile research centers including the Marketing Analytics Center, the Center for Alternative Investments, and Social Enterprise @ Goizueta.
+Center Fellows are expected to perform well academically at Goizueta and be actively involved in the Center's work.
 Fellows will be paid the student hourly rate for their work in the Center.